 The Field 1 Keyer function allows the user to control the Field 1 Keyer using the front panel KEYER ON/OFF pushbutton or via GPI.
-If the Field 1 Keyer is set to Button Only, the front panel pushbutton is enabled and will turn both Field 1 and Field 2 Keyers on or off.
+If the Field 1 Keyer is set to Button Only, the front panel pushbutton is enabled and will turn both Field 1 and Field 2 Keyers ON or OFF.
 If the Field 1 Keyer is set to GPI mode, the user can first choose a GPI to control the Field 1 Keyer function.
 GPI's A through G are available.
 Once the GPI is set, the external trigger will now control the Field 1 Keyer.
-To enter the Field 1 Keyer option, use the UP and DOWN arrows to navigate through the SD Captions sub menu until Field 1 Keyer is displayed on the front panel.
+To enter the Field 1 Keyer option, use the UP and DOWN arrows to navigate through the SD Captions sub-menu until Field 1 Keyer is displayed on the front panel.
 Press SELECT to enter the option and use the UP and DOWN arrows to scroll through the options.
 Press SELECT to enable the desired function.
 The enabled function will flash.
 Press SETUP to exit this level.
 Both the KEYER ON/OFF pushbutton and GPI's cannot be used simultaneously.
-Please refer to section 0 for GPI/O configurations.